Book Review : Counterfeit Gods

 What are you afraid of?
 What if the stock market crashed and your investments were worthless?
 Would your life be ruined if you lost your job?
 What if your wife left you?
 Idols lie at the heart of your deepest fears.

 Another way to tell if something has become an idol is to look at where you spend your resources.
 Where do you spend time and money?
 What do you think about when you have free time?
 Those areas of your life are where you start to realize your idols.
+Where your treasure is, your heart will be also.

-After defining idolatry and recognizing idols, Counterfeit Gods examines common idols and provides examples of how all things, even “good” things, become idols.
+After defining idolatry and recognizing idols, Counterfeit Gods examines common idols and provides examples of how all things, even good things, become idols.

 Everyone wants to be happy.
 Exactly what being happy means is different for everyone — after all everyone has different idols.
 But ultimately, everyone wants to be happy.
 How we define happiness is how we prioritize our lives.